Krayt78/rust-journey/chapters/05_testing/04_test_organization/README.md

 As your project grows, organizing your tests becomes increasingly important.
 Well-structured tests make your codebase more maintainable and help ensure comprehensive test coverage.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 11.3: Test Organization](https://doc.rust-lang.org/book/ch11-03-test-organization.html) in the official Rust Book.

 ## Principles of Test Organization

 When organizing tests in Rust, keep these principles in mind: